Kanra13-ch/adaptive_layersplit/README.md

 3. **add_noise.py**: This script contains a subclass of the Llama model, which adds noise and simulates delays in the network.
 It provides a method for adjusting the dropout probability and simulating real-world noise conditions during the inference process.

+4. **reward_predictor.pth**: This is the pre-trained reward surrogate model used by the custom environment in `train_rsm.py`.
+Ensure this model file is available and correctly loaded during the execution of the training scripts.

 ## Setup Instructions

 ### Requirements